Characterization of the dissolution of water microdroplets in oil: Results

 According to these results a model can be proposed for the dissolution of the droplets and the change of their shape descriptors.
 During the entire process, the droplet shape can be described as a spherical cap sitting on a flat surface.
 In phase 1 the radius of the droplet decreases gradually due to the loss of droplet volume.
 In this phase the contact angle decreases, as well.
 Since the contact area does not change (Fig.~\ref{fig:double}.), this phase corresponds to the pinning mode of evaporation (Fig.~\ref{fig:drawing}.1).
 Phase 2 begins when the contact angle reaches $90^{\circ}$.
 At this point the droplet is a hemisphere.
 Then the contact angle and volume of the droplet keep decreasing but with a constant diameter of its vertical projection being equal to the contact diameter (Fig.~\ref{fig:drawing}.2).
 In phase 3, the contact surface area rapidly shrinks together with the contact angle until complete dissolution.
 Thus this phase corresponds to a mixed mode (Fig.~\ref{fig:drawing}.3), whereas phases 1 and 2 correspond to the pinning mode of dissolution.

 To investigate the generality of the phenomenon and identify any surfactant-induced effect, droplets under different oil mixtures were imaged in time-lapse mode on an inverted microscope.

 According to the empirical theory proposed by Picknett \cite{picknett1977evaporation} and Erbil \cite{erbil2002drop} for spherical droplets, the two third power of the volume of the droplets ($V^{2/3}$) should show a linear decrease in time.
 Thus, the square of the droplet diameter ($d^2$) is also expected to show a linear decrease in phase 1.
 This behaviour has indeed been reproduced by our time-lapse measurements for all four oil mixtures we studied in depth as Fig.~\ref{fig:d2t2} demonstrates.
 Droplets on a glass surface showed identical behaviour (Supplementary video 3).
-Water droplets in fluorinated oil or olive oil also gradually shrinked and disappeared on the timescale of hours (data not shown).
-In phase 1 both the volume and the contact angle of the droplets can be calculated from the measurements carried out on the inverted microscope (Fig.~S2-4).
+In phase 1 both the volume and the contact angle of the droplets can be calculated from the measurements carried out on the inverted microscope (Fig.~S3-5).
 However, the radius of the spherical cap in phase 2 and 3 cannot be easily measured using this setup.
 We could follow this radius until the end of the process using the contact angle measurement device.
-Interestingly, this quantity has a minimum when the shape of the droplet is a hemisphere (Fig.~S5).
+Interestingly, this quantity has a minimum when the shape of the droplet is a hemisphere (Fig.~S6).

 It is apparent, that the droplet size decreased significantly faster in silicone oil than in mineral oil.
 The presence of surfactants did not impede dissolution.
 Amphiphilic molecules present in the oils are expected to form a monolayer on the oil-water interface but do not block water molecules to diffuse out of the droplet.
 However, according to our results their presence appears to affect the dissolution rate of the droplets providing an opportunity to fine-tune the process.